Oceania: Religion

 The predominant religion in Oceania is Christianity (73%).
 A 2011 survey found that 92% in Melanesia, 93% in Micronesia and 96% in Polynesia described themselves as Christians.
 Traditional religions are often animist, and prevalent among traditional tribes is the belief in spirits (masalai in Tok Pisin) representing natural forces.
 In the 2018 census, 37% of New Zealanders affiliated themselves with Christianity and 48% declared no religion.
 In the 2016 Census, 52% of the Australian population declared some variety of Christianity and 30% stated "no religion".

-In recent Australian and New Zealand censuses, large proportions of the population say they belong to "no religion" (which includes atheism, agnosticism, deism, secular humanism).
+In recent Australian and New Zealand censuses, large proportions of the population say they belong to "no religion" (which includes atheism, agnosticism, deism, and secular humanism).
 In Tonga, everyday life is heavily influenced by Polynesian traditions and especially by the Christian faith.
 The Ahmadiyya mosque in Marshall Islands is the only mosque in Micronesia.
 Another one in Tuvalu belongs to the same sect.
 The Baháʼí House of Worship in Tiapapata, Samoa, is one of seven designations administered in the Baháʼí Faith.

+Hinduism is a minority faith in Oceania.
+Fiji has the highest percentage of Hindus in Oceania at 29.7% In absolute numbers, Australia has the largest population of Hindus in Oceania constituting 2.7% of the country's population.
+In New Zealand, Hindus form 2.65% of the population of.
+Samoa also has a significant Hindu population.

-Other religions in the region include Islam, Buddhism and Hinduism, which are prominent minority religions in Australia and New Zealand.
+Other religions in the region include Islam and Buddhism, which are prominent minority religions in Australia and New Zealand.
 Judaism, Sikhism and Jainism are also present.
 Sir Isaac Isaacs was the first Australian-born Governor General of Australia and was the first Jewish vice-regal representative in the British Empire.
 Prince Philip Movement is followed around Yaohnanen village on the southern island of Tanna in Vanuatu.